Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/UtilityNetwork/TraceUtilityNetwork/readme.md

 ## About the data

-The [Naperville Electric Map](https://sampleserver7.arcgisonline.com/portal/home/item.html?id=be0e4637620a453584118107931f718b) web map contains a utility network used to run the subnetwork-based trace shown in this sample.
+The [Naperville Electric Web Map](https://sampleserver7.arcgisonline.com/portal/home/item.html?id=be0e4637620a453584118107931f718b) contains a utility network used to run the subnetwork-based trace shown in this sample.
 Authentication is required and handled within the sample code.

 ## Additional information